JellyRollJunior/chiikawa-post/README.md

 - add mains
 - user already exists error

-- more auth middleswares ? is admin? is member ?
+- more auth middleswares ?
+is admin?
+is member && not admin?